Nuclear power: Fukushima accident

 Prospects of a nuclear renaissance were delayed by another nuclear accident.
 The 2011 Fukushima Daiichi nuclear accident was caused by the Tōhoku earthquake and tsunami, one of the largest earthquakes ever recorded.
 The Fukushima Daiichi Nuclear Power Plant suffered three core meltdowns due to failure of the emergency cooling system for lack of electricity supply.
-This resulted in the most serious nuclear accident since the Chernobyl disaster.
+This resulted in the most serious civilian nuclear accident since the 1986 Chernobyl disaster.

 The accident prompted a re-examination of nuclear safety and nuclear energy policy in many countries.
 Germany approved plans to close all its reactors by 2022, and many other countries reviewed their nuclear power programs.

 Following the disaster, Japan shut down all of its nuclear power reactors, some of them permanently, and in 2015 began a gradual process to restart the remaining 40 reactors, following safety checks and based on revised criteria for operations and public approval.

 In 2022, the Japanese government, under the leadership of Prime Minister Fumio Kishida, declared that 10 more nuclear power plants were to be reopened since the 2011 disaster.
 Kishida is also pushing for research and construction of new safer nuclear plants to safeguard Japanese consumers from the fluctuating price of the fossil fuel market and reduce Japan's greenhouse gas emissions.
 Kishida intends to have Japan become a significant exporter of nuclear energy and technology to developing countries around the world.